SolidFund/Solid-Fund-smart-contracts/README.md

 ### Pledging

-Users can pledge funds to ongoing campaigns by contributing Glimmer (GLMR) or DOT.
+Users can pledge funds to ongoing campaigns by contributing Glimmer (GLMR) or a specified ERC20 stable token (while the smart contracts are deployed on Moonbase Alpha "DEV" is the token used).

 ### Unpledging